This is an update to the 2010 Honda Fit Review

 Spare Parts Availability, Cost & Where to buy

 In the years past, Honda spare parts were generally hard to find in Kenya however, things are different now.
-We sampled a list of important spare parts for the 2010 Honda Fit 2010 and set about looking for them in Nairobi.
-We found that service parts and suspension parts such as plugs, filters, brake pads and shocks are easily available.
+We sampled a list of important parts for the 2011 Honda Fit and set about looking for them in Nairobi.
+We easily found service parts and suspension parts such as plugs, filters, brake pads and shocks.
 We recommend Honda Kenya on Mombasa road among many other shops that sells Honda genuine parts.
 Body parts require more time and negotiations but we found all of them.
-Spare parts for the 2010 Honda Fit are fairly priced and comparable to the Toyota Vitz, so no worries about cost of repair here.
+Spare parts for the 2011 Honda Fit are fairly priced and comparable to prices of Toyota Vitz, so no worries about cost of repair here.
 For a list of shops that sell Honda Spares in Kenya, follow this link

 The driving conditions in Kenya are significantly different from those in Japan and Europe.
 Reliability reviews done for those markets largely do not apply to the Kenyan market.
 There are differences in roads, fuel, climate, spares, and technical expertise.
 To give you accurate and reliable local insights, we interview experts such as mechanics and car dealers, who have in-depth knowledge of the Kenyan market.
 We also test the cars ourselves.
 Our aim is to give you the right information to enable you make an informed decision when buying a car.

 Many people in Kenya may not actually be aware that Honda builds more reliable cars than Toyota.
-That’s, a fact.
-The 2010 Honda Fit is no different, it is generally regarded as a reliable car worldwide.
-Locally, we interviewed several Honda mechanics and experts for insights and they were unanimous that the Honda Fit is a reliable car.
+That’s, a fact and the 2011 Honda Fit is no different.
+Locally, we interviewed several Honda mechanics and they were unanimous that the Honda Fit is a reliable car.

 Resale Value: Average

-Comparable Cars: Toyota Vitz, Mazda Demio, Nissan Tiida
+Honda Fit Competitors: Toyota Vitz, Mazda Demio, Nissan Note

 Cost of Ownership